ceramicnetwork/docs/docs/learn/advanced/data-availability.md

 ## **Stream commits**

-Every stream is an event log consisting of one or more commits, and each commit contains of at least two [IPLD](../glossary.md#ipld) objects.
+Every stream is an event log consisting of one or more commits, and each commit contains at least two [IPLD](../glossary.md#ipld) objects.
 Collectively these commits store the data that makes up the content of a stream.

 ### Caching